labhint/ansible-osx-developer/README.md

 ansible-osx-developer
 =====================

-Provisioning OS X for web development using Ansible
+Provisioning OS X for development using Ansible